 Welcoming suitably qualified and experienced aspiring social workers, with an employment and college-based route available, the course comprises professional placements and campus-based study.
 Thanks to our established relationships with a number of partner organisations, the placements allow students to gain practical experience in dealing with a variety of real issues and challenging situations.
 Masters students bring a wealth of life experience to their studies, therefore we promote peer learning through group discussions and innovative workshops.

 In the first term of study, students will take part in an intensive programme of skills development.
-This involves work on communication and interviewing skills, child observation, development of 'use of self'; in collaboration with service users and carers and our agency partners.
+This involves work on communication and interviewing skills, social work theory and practice and development of 'use of self'; in collaboration with service users and carers and our agency partners.
 Once assessed as 'ready for direct practice' students undertake a 70-day placement where they will able to evidence effective use of knowledge, skills and commitment to core values in social work in predominantly less complex situations, with supervision and support.
 They will have demonstrated their ability to work with people and situations where there may not be simple clear-cut solutions.

 The purpose of this module is to familiarise postgraduate students with major approaches to research; to enable them to develop skills in designing a research proposal; enhance their skills in qualitative and quantitative methods; enhance their critical appreciation of research and encourage research literacy; and ensure students are able to apply relevant approaches and methods to their own research project or extended literature review at masters level.

 This module promotes a critical and advanced understanding of theories of human growth and development across the lifecourse.
+Students undertake an observation of a child under 5 years of age, to enable them to learn at first-hand about human development, from bio-psycho-social perspectives.
 It explores the impact of diversity, differences and structural inequalities on human growth and development.
 Students identify and apply diverse perspectives on key transitional processes from birth to late adulthood and the different social work skills and interventions required.

 This module provides an advanced understanding of the structure, organisation and processes of the English legal system including comprehensive knowledge and understanding of all four major areas of law for social work practice (children and families, mental health, community care and youth justice) and the policy context for legislative change and implementation.
 Students learn how to differentiate and begin to work with absolute, qualified and competing rights, and the differing needs and perspectives that arise during social work assessment and interventions alongside their first practice learning placement.